Read how a CFO can engage themselves and their teams cross-functionally throughout an organization.

 Properly maintaining an effective legal filing system can be crucial to managing risk and reducing time spent on legal.
 Here is a list of responsibilities inherent in managing legal:

-The CFO, in this case, may also manage certain relationships with partners and vendors.
-A CFO may:
+The CFO, in this instance, might also oversee some relationships with partners and suppliers.
+The CFO can:

-By building personal relationships with department heads and employees, you can establish trust, open lines of communication, and create a sense of teamwork.
-You, as the CFO, must develop these relationships to best facilitate involvement from your team with others in the organization.
+By developing a personal relationship with the heads of the various departments and employees, you can foster trust and a sense of cooperative teamwork.
+You, as the CFO, need to establish this relationship in order to facilitate the involvement of your staff in the other organization members.

 Getting people to work together does not come without challenges, especially when they are not accustomed to working together.
 Understand potential resistance areas to ensure healthy relationships throughout the company.

-Resistance to change is a common phenomenon that organizations face when trying to implement new strategies, processes, or systems.
-Employees often resist change due to fear of the unknown, perceived loss of control, lack of trust in leadership, and uncertainty about their future role in the organization.
+Resistance to change is a normal phenomenon in an organization that is associated with the implementation of new strategies, processes, and systems.
+Employees in an organization resist changes due to fear of the unknown, lack of trust and confidence in the management, and a loss of control in the organization.

 Departments siloed from the rest of the organization have developed a specific way of doing things.
 Disrupting that effort with support from others or distracting them with other projects can create challenges for your organization, even where employees are eager for the change.